tapvirsingh/teatags/MD/Documentation/1.x/google.md

 // Add your google analytics script here.
-// It will added on all the pages by default.
+// It will be added on all the pages by default.
 $ttag_GoogleAnalyticsScript = '';

 ```